bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 The folder of files is where most of the ARG takes place.
 First, we need to gain access to it.
+Passwords will be marked for spoilers, but this article will contain some images and links.

 ***